cmdruid/waypoint/README.md

 This is my first time participating in a hackathon event and developing a real-world software project.
 I'm diving into the experience in order to make a lot initial mistakes and learn valuable lessons along the way.
 Please bear with me as I may have no idea what I'm doing at first!
 However I'm a quick learner!

-These were my own design requirements when first put together this project.
+In regards to the design motivations of this project, these were my ideal requirements:

 * The project should honor the intentions and scope of the hackathon event, as outlined here.
 * The functionality should be competitive so that fellow contributors can have a real stake in the contest.